BashMat/task-manager-backend/TaskManagerBackend/docs/docs.md

 ﻿# Docs

 ## About
-This is an entrypoint dor `Task Manager Backend` project documentation.
+This is an entrypoint for `Task Manager Backend` project documentation.
 See documentation structure rules and content description below to find out more about project.

 ## Documentation Structure Rules
-All documentation-related files are located in `./TaskManagerBackend/docs` directory.
+All documentation-related files are located in `task-manager-backend/TaskManagerBackend/docs` directory.
 For each directory a file of the same name is used to provide introduction for this directory contents.
 Its structure can be represented like this:
 - `docs`– root directory
   - `docs.md` – introduction file for directory of the same name.
   - `{directory-name-1}` – directory representing some section of documentation.